Computer Science A-Level

 - The equilibrium problem (Chemistry)

-- Modelling a projectile
+- Modelling a business problem

 Assessment comprises two exams with a range of short and long answer questions as well as project which is referred to as the Non Exam Assessment (NEA).
 The examinations make up 80% of the final grade and the NEA, 20%.
 An awareness of the application of computer science in the real world will be required as is the desire to solve problems and create programs.